bsplt/Processing-for-Generative-Design/book/3_basics.md

 }
 ```

 Woah!
 There is a lot going on at once.
-All these weird parentheses ...
+Weird parentheses alarm!
 Don't worry, at this stage you only have to care about the abstract concept behind this, which I'm trying to explain you with the help of the analogy.
 The rest, like `void` or these `()`, `{}` and `//` I will explain further down.

 We have two important things here.
 First writing `setup`.
 When you run your own sketch, Processing will look for a way to set up your sketch.
 The most important setting that we have to define is the size of the window.
 By using `size` with two values, Processing will create a window with the width and height values that you have stated in code.
 So in our example the windows would be a square width an edge length of 800 pixels.